 Printing services are needed for students who will be collaborating to do work in the STEM Success Center.
-A printer - whether networked with the new "GoPrint" services the District has or independently monitored by the STEM Cluster -- is needed so students can print their class assignments and learning materials.
+A black and white printer - whether networked with the new "GoPrint" services the District has or independently monitored by the STEM Cluster -- is needed so students can print their class assignments and learning materials.